Comics Studies Immersion - Curriculum

 Comics: Image & Text in Popular Culture

-An interdisciplinary course in comics and related media that blend image and text.
-By reading and discussing a range of comics and comics-related works, from 19th-century lithographs and newspaper comic strips, to superhero comics and works of art that make use of comics, we will learn both how to analyze comics and how the medium of comics emerged in and remains vital to popular culture.
+An interdisciplinary introduction to comics and related media that blend image and text.
+By reading and discussing a range of popular comics, from newspaper comic strips to long-form superhero comics and graphic novels, we will learn both how to analyze comics and how the medium of comics emerged in and remains vital to popular culture.
 Through the use of interdisciplinary methods and resources in art history, communications and journalism, literary studies, material culture studies, rhetoric, sociology, and visual culture studies, we will also explore the aesthetic, cultural, historical, and global significance of comics.
-Lecture 3 (Fall, Spring).
+Lecture 3 (Fall or Spring).

 Ethics in the Graphic Memoir